ricsanfre/pi-cluster/docs/_docs/index.md

 ---
 title: What is this project about?
 permalink: /docs/home/
-description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and low cost mini PCs, and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible and ArgoCD.
+description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and low cost mini PCs, and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible and FluxCD.
 How to automatically deploy K3s baesed kubernetes cluster, Longhorn as distributed block storage for PODs' persistent volumes, Prometheus as monitoring solution, EFK+Loki stack as centralized log management solution, Velero and Restic as backup solution and Istio as service mesh architecture.
-last_modified_at: "24-07-2024"
+last_modified_at: "06-10-2024"
 ---

 ## Scope

-The main goal of  this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (**Raspberry Pis** and low cost refurbished **mini PCs**) and to automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).
+The main goal of  this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (**Raspberry Pis** and low cost refurbished **mini PCs**) and to automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Flux CD](https://fluxcd.io/).

 The project scope includes the automatic installation and configuration of a lightweight Kubernetes flavor based on [K3S](https://k3s.io/), and deployment of cluster basic services such as:
 - Distributed block storage for POD's persistent volumes, [LongHorn](https://longhorn.io/).